-If the hand needs to be amputated to the wrist, this is called hand exarticulation.
+If the hand needs to be amputated to the wrist, this is called wrist disarticulation.
 A hand prosthesis replaces the entire hand.

-All interventions between a finger amputation and a hand amputation are referred to as partial hand amputation.
+A partial hand amputation refers to all amputations at finger or hand level.
 Partial hand prostheses replace individual fingers or thumbs as well as parts of the hand.

 Finger prostheses realistically reproduce individual missing fingers.